-4.(1) The Public Protector only investigates an alleged breach of the code of ethics on receipt of a complaint by-

-- (a) the President, a member of the National Assembly or a permanent delegate to the National Council of Provinces. if the complaint is against a Cabinet member or Deputy Minister; or - (b) the Premier or a member of the provincial legislature of a province, if the complaint is against an MEC of the province.

-(2) The complaint must be in writing and must contain-
+- 4. (1) The Public Protector must investigate, in accordance with section 3, an alleged breach of the code of ethics on receipt of a complaint by- - (a) the President, a member of the National Assembly or a permanent delegate to 45 the National Council of Provinces, if the complaint is against a Cabinet member or Deputy Minister: or - (b) the Premier or a member of the provincial legislature of a province, if the complaint is against an MEC of the province. - (2) The complaint must be in writing and must contain-

-- (a) the name and address of the complainant; - (b) full particulars of the alleged conduct of the Cabinet member, Deputy Minister 40 or MEC; and - (c) such other information as may be required by the Public Protector or prescribed in the code of ethics.
+- (a) the name and address of the complainant; - (b) full particulars of the alleged conduct of the Cabinet member, Deputy Minister or MEC: and - (c) such other information as may be required by the Public Protector or prescribed in the code of ethics.